heydyvex/read/README.md

-### I read books, I put titles here, what questions they answer and may include some interesting things about them
+ I read books, I put titles here, what questions they answer.

-## books

 #### Code: The Hidden Language of Computer Hardware and Software 2nd Edition

-a nice book about computers(digital ones), very well written and good read. not very boring but less.
+book is about computers(digital ones), very well written.
+I'm fascinated by power of abstraction and book is all about abstraction and layers of abstractions in computer. this book gave me a good big picture of how computer works(but in every details, of course I don’t know).

 - what really is code?
 - what are zeros and ones, why and how?